ministryofjustice/laa-ruby-learning-path/ruby_learning_path.md

 ### Step 1: Installing Ruby:
 - **WARNING:** OSX already has a version of Ruby installed – but beware - it is not advised that you rely on this version, as OSX uses it internally to organise things, so relying on it can be problematic.
   - Instead follow the steps here to install the Ruby version manager [rbenv](https://github.com/rbenv/rbenv#homebrew-on-macos).
-  - Install ruby versions onto you Mac by following this [link](https://github.com/rbenv/rbenv#installing-ruby-versions).
+  - Install Ruby versions onto you Mac by following this [link](https://github.com/rbenv/rbenv#installing-ruby-versions).
   - Other version managers include [RVM](https://rvm.io/) and [chruby](https://github.com/postmodern/chruby).
   - Course on setting up a linux development server for Ruby/Ruby on Rails development [here](https://app.pluralsight.com/library/courses/building-linux-server-for-ruby-on-rails/description).

 ### Step 2: Basic Ruby Programming:
 - Very quick [tutorial](https://www.youtube.com/watch?v=Dji9ALCgfpM) to familiarise yourself with the basics of the language.
 - Basic control flow, variables, data-structures on [Pluralsight](https://app.pluralsight.com/library/courses/ruby-fundamentals/table-of-contents).
-- More on Object orientated ruby on [Pluralsight](https://app.pluralsight.com/library/courses/ruby-beyond-the-basics/table-of-contents).
+- More on Object orientated Ruby on [Pluralsight](https://app.pluralsight.com/library/courses/ruby-beyond-the-basics/table-of-contents).
-- Book on the basics of ruby (has lots of good exercises in it) called [Learn Ruby the Hard Way](https://learnrubythehardway.org/book/).
+- Book on the basics of Ruby (has lots of good exercises in it) called [Learn Ruby the Hard Way](https://learnrubythehardway.org/book/).
 - Great site to practice coding Ruby via code **‘katas’**, its called [codewars.com](https://www.codewars.com/).
 - Alternative to codewars is [exercism.io](http://exercism.io/) which has a similar theme to codewars but it does not use an online IDE.
-- [IRB](http://ruby-doc.org/stdlib-2.0.0/libdoc/irb/rdoc/IRB.html) (_'interactive ruby'_) - this is a tool to interactively execute Ruby code in the command line.
+- [IRB](http://ruby-doc.org/stdlib-2.0.0/libdoc/irb/rdoc/IRB.html) (_'Interactive Ruby'_) - this is a tool to interactively execute Ruby code in the command line.
 Type `irb` in the terminal after you have installed Ruby to activate this.
 It's very useful for testing small snippets of code in isolation.
-- [slightly more advanced book](https://www.amazon.com/Practical-Object-Oriented-Design-Ruby-Addison-Wesley/dp/0321721330/ref=pd_sim_14_2?_encoding=UTF8&pd_rd_i=0321721330&pd_rd_r=2C15FQME1E5X744FGV1Z&pd_rd_w=h0K0z&pd_rd_wg=RqEfU&psc=1&refRID=2C15FQME1E5X744FGV1Z) which teaches you how to write robust Object Oriented ruby code.
+- [slightly more advanced book](https://www.amazon.com/Practical-Object-Oriented-Design-Ruby-Addison-Wesley/dp/0321721330/ref=pd_sim_14_2?_encoding=UTF8&pd_rd_i=0321721330&pd_rd_r=2C15FQME1E5X744FGV1Z&pd_rd_w=h0K0z&pd_rd_wg=RqEfU&psc=1&refRID=2C15FQME1E5X744FGV1Z) which teaches you how to write robust Object Oriented Ruby code.
 This is a highly recommened read as are all books by Sandy Metz on Ruby.
 You also might see this book refered to as POORD by the Ruby community.
 This is also a great book to read to improve your code in general.
 - more lighthearted look at Ruby in this [book for Ruby beginners](https://poignant.guide/book/chapter-1.html).
 - You might want to subscribe to the [Ruby Weekly](https://rubyweekly.com/) mailing list as a way to keep up-to-date with what's happening in the Ruby world.
 You'll get an email once a week with a few links to interesting articles on Ruby, Rails and related technologies.

 ### Step 3: Ruby Development Tools:

 - Integrated Development Environments (IDEs) and Text editors – Pick one, I like [Visual Studio Code](https://code.visualstudio.com/), others include:
   - [Ruby Mine IDE](https://www.jetbrains.com/ruby/) – this is a fully featured Ruby / Rails IDE with autocomplete etc. note this is not an open source product and requires a licence to use.
 But it does have a trial period.
   - [Atom](https://atom.io/) – an open source text editor built by github – has packages you can install that make Ruby programming easier